Sign In / Sign Out

 Yes, you must be a full-time student.
 Due to course offerings and research required, you should maintain full-time status to ensure completion of the program in a timely manner.

-Doctoral students must complete all program requirements within a t10-year period.
-The 10-year period starts with the semester and year of admission to the doctoral program.
-Graduate courses taken prior to admission that are included on the Plan of Study, must have been completed within three years of the semester and year of admission to the program (previously awarded master's degrees used on the Plan of Study are exempt).
+Doctoral students must complete all program requirements within a 10-year period.
+This starts with the semester and year of admission to the doctoral program.
+Graduate courses taken prior to admission that are included on the Plan of Study must have been completed within three years of the semester and year of admission to the program (previously awarded master's degrees used on the Plan of Study are exempt).

 In addition, you must defend your dissertation within five years after passing the comprehensive examinations.
 Therefore, the maximum time to complete the degree is the shortest of the following: